awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-multi-frame-input-data.md

 {"source-ref": "s3://awsexamplebucket/example-folder/seq2.json"}
 ```

 The data for each sequence of point cloud frames needs to be stored in a JSON data object\.
 The following is an example of the format you use for a sequence file\.
 Information about each frame is included as a JSON object and is listed in the `frames` list\.
-In this example, information is given for a single frame, and *\.\.\.* is used to indicated where you should include information for additional frames\.
+This is an example of a sequence file with two point cloud frame files, `frame300.bin` and `frame303.bin`\.
+The *\.\.\.* is used to indicated where you should include information for additional frames\.
+Add a JSON object for each frame in the sequence\.

+The following code block includes a JSON object for a single sequence file\.
+The JSON object has been expanded for readability\.

 ```
 {